*This post may contain affiliate links. Please see my disclosure for more details!*

 The Cheesecake is delicious and super creamy, and if you’re a Baileys/Irish Cream lover than you will LOVEEEE this one.
 You may also like my Baileys Truffles recipe!
 Basically, if you love Baileys then you have plenty of choice on this blog.

 This cheesecake does not use Chocolate to help it set – I tried it a couple of times with Chocolate in, but I felt like it overpowered the flavour of the baileys, and drizzling the chocolate on top worked far better!
-The base is made up of a mix of biscuits that I love to eat, especially around Christmas time.

 It is super simple to make too – crush the biscuits & mix with melted butter – press into the base and the base is already done!
 Whisk together the cream cheese & sugar, whisk in the Baileys, whisk in the Double Cream… pour on and set!
 Decorate how you please!